AJFeb/AI_Snake/README.md

 # AI_Snake
+Built the game snake using pygame,
-Built and trained AI to play the game Snake
+Built AI using Genetic Algorithm and Deep Learning to play snake!